rschristopher/ischristtrue.com/src/modern-views/index.md

  continuous revolution and relativism.
 This is a unique worldview born of western Christianity post schism, with notably anti-Christian themes (as it emerged as an antithesis to Christianity).
 And yet today this view has been exported globally and has become the defacto modern globalist view.

-We can find hints of this view sprinkled throughout history.
+We can find only hints of this view sprinkled throughout history.
 But to the degree it emerged in early Christianity it was also condemned and anathematized.
 It only actualized into a continuous (albeit parasitic) ethos after the great schism, emerging from the early scholastic movement and coming into fruition by the enlightenment era and into our present day.